joaomelo/auth-mech/README.md

 ### Firebase Auth is Still There, Don't Worry!

 There is no ambition to create a facade over the firebase auth.
 If you want to use any of the service properties and methods you can reach for the auth object.
 You access it by the `service` property in the `authMachine` object.
-In a dummy home page we can do that to show the user email and call the `signOut` method in a button.
+In a dummy home page, we can do that to show the user email and call the `signOut` method in a button.
 Check it out:

     <template>
       <div>